Greenville, SC Porcelain Veneers

 Porcelain veneers are thin facings of ceramic that are bonded to the teeth’s front surfaces.
 Dr. Brown uses porcelain veneers to make teeth whiter, close gaps between teeth, fix chips and fractures and reshape teeth.
 Each veneer is custom designed to fit your teeth perfectly.

-At Brown Dental Associates, we use only high-grade porcelain to make veneers, the material that most closely resembles tooth enamel.
+At Brown Family Dentistry Group, we use only high-grade porcelain to make veneers, the material that most closely resembles tooth enamel.
 Porcelain is translucent and reflects light the way real teeth do.
 The shade of porcelain can also be color-matched to your natural teeth for a seamless result.
 Porcelain veneers are so natural-looking that your friends will never know you’ve had a little help from your dentist.

 Are Porcelain Veneers Right for You?